jkraybill/workers-and-resources-productivity-mod/README.md

 ![screenshot](screenshot1.png)

-6. Copy all of the ".ini" files from this directory into your actual game directory. **This will permanently change the game configuration for these buildings!
+6. Copy all of the ".ini" files from this directory into your actual game "buildings_types" directory. **This will permanently change the game configuration for these buildings!
 Make sure you took a safe backup above.
 If you want to revert to the vanilla game, all you do is copy the .ini files from your backup back into the game directory.**

 7. Fire up the game and play!
 I recommend playing on full hard mode, because if you don't find hard mode too easy, why would you be trying to change the economics of the game?